carlosedp/cluster-monitoring/Readme.md

 * Grafana
 * SMTP relay to Gmail for Grafana notifications (optional)

 There are additional modules (disabled by default) to monitor other components of the infra-structure.
-These can be disabled on `vars.jsonnet` file by setting the module in `installModules` to `false`.
+These can be enabled or disabled on `vars.jsonnet` file by setting the module `enabled` flag in `modules` to `true` or `false`.

 The additional modules are:

-* ARM_exporter to generate temperature metrics
+* arm-exporter to generate temperature metrics (works on some ARM boards like RaspberryPi)
 * MetalLB metrics
 * Traefik metrics
 * ElasticSearch metrics
 * APC UPS metrics
+* GMail SMTP relay module

 There are also options to set the ingress domain suffix and enable persistence for Grafana and Prometheus.